minuetchoi-music/minuetchoi-music.github.io/_posts/2022-02-21-[音樂] graduation tears.markdown

 Gotta thank our teachers and my friends

 Graduation tears congratulation cheers.
-It's the day of my emotion, can't you see
+It's the day of my emotion, can you see
 Who'd know the friendship and love I'll leave behind.
-As I step out of the school yard I have known
+As I step out of the schoolyard I have known

 I don't know how I would go on without you in a wicked world I'll be all alone I've been blessed by school life